jp-gerona/jp-gerona/README.md

 **`Future Full-stack Developer`**

 Hi 👋, I'm a 4th year college student at [Mapúa Malayan Colleges Laguna], currently pursuing an undergraduate degree in Information Technology.
 I have a strong interest in building beautiful user interfaces that feel intuitive to use.
+Hopefully, I can land a job as a front-end developer, and with enough experience, possibly be a full-stack developer in the future.

 [Mapúa Malayan Colleges Laguna]: https://mcl.edu.ph/